huggingface/nanotron/docs/nanoset.md

 python tools/preprocess_data.py \
        --input data/my_corpus.json \
        --output-prefix data/processed-datasets/my-llama2-dataset \
-       --pretrained-model-name-or-path models/Llama-2-7b \
+       --tokenizer-name-or-path meta-llama/Llama-2-7b-hf \
        --num-workers 128
 </pre>

-In `--pretrained-model-name-or-path`, we will have to specify a tokenizer in the same way as we do when using `AutoTokenizers.from_pretrained(...)`.
+In `--tokenizer-name-or-path`, we will have to specify a tokenizer in the same way as we do when using `AutoTokenizers.from_pretrained(...)`.

 The output will be one file named, in this case, `my-llama2-dataset_input_ids.npy`.
 We will then have to specify this file in the `data_path` field in the config file.